What to look for in a motorhome levelling app

 OzLevel is a Progressive Web App built specifically for Australian motorhomers.
 It reads your phone's accelerometer and gyroscope to measure exact roll and pitch, converts that to millimetres of rise required at each wheel, and — in Pro — calculates the exact ramp step count for your specific ramp brand.
 Works completely offline after the first load.
 No App Store, no subscription, no account required for the free tier.

 The free tier gives you the rise in millimetres.
-Pro adds the ramp block calculator, dual-axis simultaneous mode, hands-free audio guidance, and slideout seal protection — for $9.99 AUD once.
+Pro adds the ramp step calculator, dual-axis simultaneous mode, hands-free audio guidance, slideout seal protection, and Pair Mode (two-device live display) — for $9.99 AUD once.
 No ongoing cost, no annual fee.

 What's good